 - 1 Teaspoon Freshly ground black pepper

-- 185 g Long Grained Rice (rinsed and cooked to packed instructions)
+- 185 g Long Grained Rice (dry weight, rinsed and cooked to packet instructions)

 - 1 Teaspoon Fine Sea Salt